anvaka/npmgraph/README.md

 npmgraph
 ========

-[Visualization of npm dependencies](http://www.yasiv.com/npm#view/bower).
-This is the souce code behind visualization.
+This is the souce code very old npm visualization.
+Use https://github.com/anvaka/npmgraph.an instead.

 Usage
 -----